To obtain and configure the Playground sample, follow the steps below.

 For example, use the following command if you are working on a Mac/Linux environment.

-<SAMPLE_HOME>/oauth2/playground2directory and build the sample using the following command.
+<SAMPLE_HOME>/oauth2/playground2directory via the terminal and build the sample using the following command.
 You must have Apache Maven installed to do this (see Installation Prerequisites for the appropriate version to use).